magento/architecture/design-documents/service-isolation/inter-service-communication.md

 ##### Changes for retries mechanism
-The invoker implementation based on RESTful web APIs will offer default retries mechanism, but developers will be able to disable it by using _di.xml_ (see Invoker API and SPI [here](invoker.md)) for when they would want to delegate this responsibility to a service mash.
+The invoker implementation based on RESTful web APIs will offer default retries mechanism, but developers will be able to disable it by using _di.xml_ (see Invoker API and SPI [here](invoker.md)) for when they would want to delegate this responsibility to a service mash or a balancer.

 When default retries mechanism is enabled _X-Magento-Call-Id_ header will be added to inter-service requests to identify calls.
 It will be randomly generated.
 Then if a timeout reached while waiting for a service to respond the invoker will send the same request